Bingo (British version): National Bingo Game

-Club practices
+Practices

 Purchasing tickets

 When players first arrive at the venue they can buy a book of tickets.
 Players generally buy their Main Session first, followed by any flyers such as National Bingo Game tickets, Early and Late sessions and special tickets.

 In UK bingo clubs, all books are purchased from a book sales desk, located usually in the entrance of a club.
 Playing is divided into sessions with different books, each with a designated number of pages.
 In most UK bingo clubs, including all Gala and Mecca clubs, the first session, known as either the 'Early Session' (at Mecca) or the 'First Chance' (at Gala) or ‘Early Bird’ in some independents is a three-page book played at around 13:00 for afternoon sessions and 19:00 for evening sessions, although the actual start time can vary per club.
 This is followed by a break in which mechanised cash bingo is played.
 This is followed by the main session (known as the Main Event at Gala), which consists of around 11 pages of bingo with a break in the middle of around half an hour.
 When players purchase their tickets, almost all players purchase tickets for the main session.
 Some arrive earlier and purchase books for the early session.
 When the main session finishes, there is another break with more mechanised cash bingo followed by a late session.
 At Mecca, the late session consists of three pages and costs £3.
 At Gala, a link is played for the late session (known as the 'Last Chance') and consists of two pages and is free.

 Windfalls

-Most bingo clubs offer "windfalls" on certain games, which allows clubs to offer significantly more prize money for a certain game without having to pay out that amount of prize money every time the game is played.
+Most bingo clubs offer windfalls on certain games, which allows clubs to offer significantly more prize money for a certain game without having to pay out that amount of prize money every time the game is played.
 Windfalls vary per club, some clubs offering more windfalls during a session of bingo than others.
 Some clubs charge for certain windfalls, whereas other windfalls are free.
 For example, the bingo bonus played at all Mecca clubs generally costs an extra £1 to play.
 Examples are: